Military district (Germany): Protectorate Bohemia-Moravia

 The Protectorate of Bohemia and Moravia was also a Wehrkreis, with respective institutions being created in late 1942.

 Generalgouvernement

 The General Government was also a Wehrkreis, with respective institutions being created in 1943.

 Gaps in numbering

 Several cardinal numbers were not assigned to a particular Wehrkreis and skipped in the numbering.
 These were 14 (XIV), 15 (XV), 16 (XVI) and 19 (XIX).
-As the Wehrkreis system was initially tightly bound to the army corps (with each of the thirteen original districts as well as the two Austrian district being assigned an army corps of the matching ordinal number with its headquarters in that Wehrkreis), these numbers were skipped as they were taken up by the motorized corps (XIV Army Corps, XV Army Corps, XVI Army Corps, XIX Army Corps).
+As the Wehrkreis system was initially tightly bound to the army corps (with each of the thirteen original districts as well as the two Austrian districts being assigned an army corps of the matching ordinal number with its headquarters in that Wehrkreis), these numbers were skipped as they were taken up by the motorized corps (XIV Army Corps, XV Army Corps, XVI Army Corps, XIX Army Corps).
 The four corps were not inherently bound to one particular military district (but naturally ended up with some connections to their respective peacetime headquarters regardless).

+Usage outside Germany

+The concept of Wehrkreise were adopted in Indonesian military in 1948, during Indonesian National Revolution.
+The background of such formations were caused by the Operation Product that mounted by the Dutch East Indies, which caused Renville Agreement.
+The agreement forced Indonesian military commanders such as Sudirman, T. B. Simatupang, and Abdul Haris Nasution to abandon the traditional linear defense formation of their army; this was formalized in a "strategy command order" issued by Sudirman that same year, which formally adopted the Wehrkreis system, since they viewed the German military district system enabled the Defence in depth in response to the Dutch positional advantages in artificial line that covered in that agreement.
+General Simatupang noted that he use the term of Wehrkreise from a german book.
+The establishment of this doctrine resulted in the formation of five Wehrkreise districts in West Java.

+Historian Robert Elson rationalize that this strategy enabled the Indonesian army to conduct guerilla warfare in following conflict with Dutch army during Operation Kraai.
+General Nasution viewed the Wehrkreise system were important for each Indonesian army districts to mount resistance independently.
+Barry Turner has noted the similarities of Indonesian Wehrkreise implemented by Nasution with the Germans in aspect of dividing of tier forces between the mobile force units and the partisan elements.
+He also noted the similarities of Nasution Wehrkreise with theterritorial warfare conducted by Josip Broz Tito.
+This system also served as basis for Indonesian army Military Regional Command or KODAM.